VanEck's Deep Dive: Why Bitcoin Could Hit $1M and the Digital Credit Market is Poised for $2.5 Trillion

 Bitcoin's Trajectory: Mirroring the Global Game Industry

-The implication of the "gaming industry curve" model is that the primary drivers of growth will shift over time.
+The \"gaming industry curve\" model implies that the primary drivers of growth will shift over time.
 Initially, the value accrues to early adopters—the crypto-native institutions and decentralized application developers.
 As maturity hits, the adoption is driven by utility and mainstream necessity, integrating BTC not just as a speculative asset, but as a foundational layer for decentralized finance (DeFi) and a robust, borderless store of value.
 The $1 million target, within this narrative, becomes a quantifiable measure of the asset’s perceived scarcity, utility, and institutional acceptance across all major global economic demographics.

 How does Tokenization Fuel the Trillion-Dollar Credit Market?